Social media use in education: United States

 The long-running technology boom accelerated after the millennium.
 As of 2018, 95% of US teenage students had access to a smartphone and 45% said they were online almost constantly.

-In the early days of social media, access to technology was a significant issue as many students did not own compatible devices and school budgets were often insufficient to purchase devices for student use.
+In the early days of social media, access to technology was a significant issue as many students did not own not compatible devices and school budgets were often insufficient to purchase devices for student use.

 Despite backlash, Missouri passed a law that prohibited teachers from communicating privately with students over social media in 2011.
 Supporters were concerned that online communication between underage students and faculty could lead to inappropriate relationships.

 Some schools adopted a "Bring Your Own Device" (BYOD) policy, allowing students to bring Internet-accessing devices, such as phones or tablets to class.
 During the pandemic, the federal government offered funds that allowed more schools to purchase devices.
 Over time, more students acquired phones with social media access.
 Personal devices increased student satisfaction, but reduced teachers' ability to control device use in their classrooms.

 A 2018 Pew Research study reported that 95% of teenagers had a phone and used social media consistently.